-The 3RP1 cathode-ray tube may be checked for filament light.
+The 3RPl cathode-ray tube may be checked for filament light.
 If signals and voltages are present at all tubes and no signal is seen on V9, replacement of this tube may be made and an operational check conducted with the new tube.

-\ Negative buss on TDA-2 runs under capacitor C14 and connects to terminal 8 of the power transformer.
+Negative buss on TDA-2 runs under capacitor C14 and connects to terminal 8 of the power transformer.

-A chart showing tube voltages follows: generally the voltages should be within 10% of the values listed if a 1000 ohm per volt meter is used.
-These measurements are made from the indicated tube socket pins to the negative buss.
+A chart showing tube voltages follows: using a 20,000 ohms per volt meter, the voltages should be within 10% of the values listed.
+Measurements are made from the indicated tube socket pins to the negative buss, with no signal at the input to the TDA-2.